jhvreddy/Imp-Concepts/RabbitMQ/RabbitMQ.md

 4. **Exchange** – Determines how messages are routed to different queues.

 Producers send messages to **exchanges**, which then distribute them to appropriate **queues**.
 Consumers pull messages from the queue and process them.

+## Where is RabbitMQ Used?
+RabbitMQ is commonly used in:

+1. `Microservices Communication` – Allows different microservices to exchange messages asynchronously without being tightly coupled.
+2. `Event-Driven Systems` – Used for event publishing and subscribing, like handling user notifications, logging, or triggering workflows.
+3. `Background Job Processing` – Queues tasks like email notifications, video processing, or report generation.
+4. `IoT Applications` – Used for managing communication between millions of IoT devices.
+5. `Data Streaming & Analytics` – Works as an event bus to handle real-time data processing.
+6. `E-Commerce & Financial Systems` – Used for order processing, transaction management, and fraud detection.